 In this course students will learn the research process.
 Special emphasis will be placed on research design.
-At a minimum, students will conduct a literature review, formulate a research question and choose the appropriate research methods to answer that question.
-It is expected that students' topics will flow from their coursework in political science.
-PREREQUISITES: POL1400, POL1500, an additional 9 credits in Political Science, Junior or Senior status
+At a minimum, students will conduct a literature review, formulate a research

 POL4889: Political Science Practicum (3-9)

 An internship in a government office, social agency or research department is required.
 PREREQUISITES: Permission of instructor and the department chair - Course may be taken more than once for up to 9 credits